ufs-community/ufs-weather-model/doc/UsersGuide/source/index.rst

 ..
-UFS Weather Model Developers Guide, created by sphinx-quickstart on Tue Oct 29 09:07:29 2019.
+UFS Weather Model Users Guide, created by sphinx-quickstart on Tue Oct 29 09:07:29 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.